Brow Head

 Brow Head (Ceann Bró) is the most southerly point of mainland Ireland.
-It is in the rural townland of Mallavogue near Crookhaven in County Cork, Ireland.
+It is in the rural townland of Mallavoge near Crookhaven in County Cork, Ireland.
 It is 3.8 km east of Mizen Head at latitude 51.43ºN.

 History

 Ptolemy's Geography (2nd century AD) described a point called Νοτιον (Notion, "southern promontory") which referred to Brow Head.
+Evidence of ancient settlement on the headland includes a ringfort and possible promontory fort site in Mallavoge townland.